 Sick Notes / Medical Excuses: The Health Center does not routinely provide excuses for students who miss class due to illness or injury.
 Students are advised to notify their faculty that they are unable to attend class.
 Find out more information about Documenting Student Illness or Injury.

 ADHD/ADD: Lane Community College Health Clinic does not routinely perform new evaluations for Attention Deficit Hyperactivity Disorder (ADHD) nor do we routinely prescribe medications for ADHD.
 Find out more about our clinic's policy.

-The mission of the LCC Health Clinic is to provide accessible, quality health care to the students and employees of Lane Community College.
+The mission of the LCC Health Clinic is to provide accessible, quality health care to the students of Lane Community College.
 Its goal is to maximize LCC community health and enable students to remain in school.
 The Health Clinic staff works in a collaborative partnership with the students and employees, with respect for diverse beliefs and needs, toward informed decisions about disease prevention and management of health conditions.
 The clinic provides education to individuals and groups to enable them to be better consumers of health care and stewards of their own health.